robindouglasjohnson/gruescript/docs/gruescript.md

 	south bar
 	west cloakroom
 	north foyer
-	# ‘north foyer’ is a dummy direction, so that the
+	# 'north foyer' is a dummy direction, so that the
 	# button appears: attempting to go north will be
 	# caught by the following verb block:

 	verb go north
 	at foyer
 	say But you've only just arrived!
-	# This verb block always ‘succeeds’, effectively
+	# This verb block always 'succeeds', effectively
 	# blocking the action.

 	room bar You're in the bar.